tnoff/discord-bot/docs/music.md

 # Music Cog

-Play audio from youtube videos in voice chat.
-The bot can be called to join voice chat, and youtube videos can be requested to be downloaded, processed, and played in the voice chat.
+Play audio from Youtube videos in voice chat.
+The bot can be called to join voice chat, and Youtube videos can be requested to be downloaded, processed, and played in the voice chat.
 Video audio will play one at a time and can be added to a queue to be played after the current video audio is played or skipped.

 The bot is designed to be able to run on multiple servers at the same time.

 ## Inputs

 Potential input includes
-- A string that will be searched in youtube and download the first result
+- A string that will be searched in Youtube and download the first result
-- A direct youtube link that will be downloaded
+- A direct Youtube link that will be downloaded
 - A Spotify playlist or album (if Spotify credentials are given in the config)
-- A youtube playlist (if youtube credentials are given in the config)
+- A Youtube playlist (if Youtube credentials are given in the config)

 ## Basic Usage